 Three.js [30] is a library for 3D rendering in JavaScript.
 It is written purely in JavaScript and uses GPU for 3D calculations.
-It being a popular JavaScript library, and being written in mostly pure JavaScript makes it a good case study for our tool.
-It currently sits at over 1 million downloads weekly.
+It being a popular JavaScript library, and being written in mostly pure JavaScript, makes it a good case study for our tool.